 6.5 Remarketing Ads

 With Facebook pixel, you are able to run remarketing ads for your clinic.
 These ads target pass visitors to your website or landing page.
+Here is an example of a remarketing ad you can use.

 It’s a powerful tool.
 Don’t forget about it.